SabbirAlFahad/E-commerce-Store---Analysis-Yearly-/README.md

 # E-commerce-Store-Data-Analysis-Yearly

+This is a predictive analysis project based on E-commerce Store Open Source Data.

-Ultimate goals to achieve with this E-commerce open source data.
+** Ultimate goals to achieve with this E-commerce open source data.
 Questions:
 How we are doing yearly?
 Where the orders are coming from?